RamMarthi9/Regression/README.md

 Advanced Questions

 Explain the concept of regularization in linear regression.
 How do Lasso and Ridge regression differ?
+Regularization in linear regression is a technique used to prevent overfitting by introducing a penalty term to the cost function.
+This penalty discourages overly complex models, effectively shrinking some model coefficients toward zero.
+It is particularly useful when dealing with datasets with high dimensionality or multicollinearity.

 What is the effect of outliers on a linear regression model?
 How can we address them?

 What is the difference between underfitting and overfitting in linear regression?
 How can you prevent them?